Professor Dr. Marcel Wainwright

 The importance of biological, holistic dentistry

 Dr. Wainwright says biological dentistry is all about looking at the patient from the whole body instead of reducing them to the mouth region.
-It involves using biological materials that don’t cause any hypersensitivity or allergic reactions — materials that the body does more than merely tolerate.
+It involves using biological materials that don’t cause any hypersensitivity or allergic reactions - materials that the body does more than merely tolerate.
 The human body doesn’t contain any metals, and biological dentistry aims to preserve that state of being.
-It involves consistently avoiding metallic materials for implants, prosthetics, and fillings in favor of non-metallic materials, such as ceramic.
+It involves consistently avoiding metallic materials for implants, prosthetics, and fillings in favour of non-metallic materials, such as ceramic.

 Switching from titanium to ceramic implants

 Dr. Wainwright says titanium doesn’t produce consistent results.
 Most people are aware that titanium dioxide implants are associated with numerous negative side effects, such as corrosion, hypersensitivity, inflammation, and allergic reactions.
 Ceramic implants aren’t plagued by these problems.

 Dr. Wainwright placed his first ceramic implant in 2006, a time when ceramic implants were still considered a niche product.
 At the time, his dental clinic in Düsseldorf had 17 or 18 titanium implant systems, so they did a lot of implants.
 A small number of his patients often asked about metal-free implants, even back in 2006.
 However, Dr. Wainwright says he completely switched from titanium to ceramic implants only about 8 years ago — he no longer provides any metallic or titanium implants.